stumail/IDLP-RDIC/README.md

 ```
 $ ./Node 192.168.0.1 6000 6200 nid fid 1024
 ```
 Please replace 192.168.0.1 and 6000 to the actual IP and port of the PMN, replace 6200 to the actual port of the node, replace "nid" to the actual ID of the node, replace "fid" to the actual ID of the file, replace 1024 to the actual block number of the file.
-(For a sector size 65536, a file in 1024 blocks is 1024\*65536\*Byte, i.e., 1 GB.)
+(For a sector size 65536, a file in 1024 blocks is 1024\*65536\*16 Byte, i.e., 1 GB.)